 Ever since he and Ginny had gotten together life seemed to be much better for him.
 Though his future still looked bleak he was able to stop thinking about it and finally be a teenager, able to act his own age instead of someone sixteen years older.
 Even his obsession with proving that Draco Malfoy was a Death Eater and the sniping comments sent his way by Severus Snape didn't affect him as much.
 It seemed the only thing that could ruin this for him was the fact that he had very limited time with his amazing girlfriend.
 He did have Hermione though and that helped.
 And at least she and Ron were talking again.

-Throughout the year, with Ron acting like a complete jackass, Harry and Hermione had grown much closer.
+Throughout the year, with Ron acting like a real prat, Harry and Hermione had grown much closer.
 No longer did Harry think of Ron as his best friend, the one that he would always side with.
 Despite the fact that Ron was his first friend, Harry now thought of Hermione as his best friend, the one that he would always side with and stick up for, even against Ron, his other best friend.
 And over the year he had decided that there was no way he could keep blindly defending Ron, especially not after what he had done to Hermione.

 Hermione knew about this change of course.
 Though Harry never actually told her, no words had to be spoken between the two of them for her to realize it.
 Truth be told she was fed up with the way Ron had acted towards her all year too.
 After further examination, Hermione realized that the feelings she thought she held for Ronald Weasley were merely jealousy: jealousy over the fact that Ron, Ron of all people, was in a relationship and that they seemed to be on the path to something themselves at one point in time.
 Looking back on it though she was glad things worked out as they had.
-She and Ron didn't have a lot in common, other than the constant bickering, and any relationship they had would've been in was doomed from the start, lack of common interests aside.
+She and Ron didn't have a lot in common, other than the constant bickering, and any relationship they would have been in would be doomed from the start, lack of common interests aside.